Computational Social Science:

 • Networking Opportunities: Connect with fellow researchers and professionals to build a robust CSS community in the DACH area.

-Note: As the workshop features invited talks and sessions aimed at academic exchange, you do not have to submit your research to participate (unless you want to present in the early career track).
+Note: As the conference features invited talks and sessions aimed at academic exchange, you do not have to submit your research to participate (unless you want to present in the early career track).

 We look forward to welcoming you to an engaging and inspiring event!